Beresfield

 Table Chart PROFILE FAQ

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Beresfield's estimated population is around 3,364 as of November 2025.
-This reflects an increase of 97 people (3.0%) since the 2021 Census, which reported a population of 3,267 people.
-The change is inferred from the resident population of 3,362 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 84 validated new addresses since the Census date.
-This level of population equates to a density ratio of 534 persons per square kilometer, providing significant space per person and potential room for further development.
-Beresfield's 3.0% growth since census positions it within 2.7 percentage points of the non-metro area (5.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55.00000000000001% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of Beresfield as of Feb 2026 is around 3,366.
+This reflects an increase of 99 people since the 2021 Census, which reported a population of 3,267.
+The change is inferred from AreaSearch's estimation of the resident population at 3,362 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 85 validated new addresses since the Census date.
+This level of population equates to a density ratio of 535 persons per square kilometer.
+Beresfield's growth of 3.0% since census positions it within 2.9 percentage points of the Rest of NSW (5.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 55.00000000000001% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of Australian non-metropolitan areas is anticipated, with the Beresfield statistical area (Lv2) expected to grow by 172 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.2% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends anticipate lower quartile growth of national non-metropolitan areas, with the suburb expected to increase by 164 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.1% in total over the 17 years.

 Frequently Asked Questions - Population